Morton Brown

-Morton Brown (born August 12, 1931, in New York City, New York) is an American mathematician, who specializes in geometric topology.
+Morton Brown (August 12, 1931 – August 3, 2024) was an American mathematician who specialized in geometric topology.

+Life and career

+Brown was born in New York City on August 12, 1931.
 In 1958 Brown earned his Ph.D. from the University of Wisconsin-Madison under R. H. Bing.
 From 1960 to 1962 he was at the Institute for Advanced Study.
 Afterwards he became a professor at the University of Michigan at Ann Arbor.

 With Barry Mazur in 1965 he won the Oswald Veblen prize for their independent and nearly simultaneous proofs of the generalized Schoenflies hypothesis in geometric topology.
 Brown's short proof was elementary and fully general.
 Mazur's proof was also elementary, but it used a special assumption which was removed via later work of Morse.

+In the late 1980s, Brown implemented a large reform to the calculus classes taught at the University of Michigan.
+His changes later became a model for a national calculus reform movement.

-In 2012 he became a fellow of the American Mathematical Society.
+In 2012 he became an inaugural fellow of the American Mathematical Society.